Vilnius Region: Vilnius dispute

 In the Middle Ages, Vilnius and its environs had become a nucleus of the early ethnic Lithuanian state, the Duchy of Lithuania, also referred to in Lithuanian historiography as a part of the Lithuania Propria, that became Kingdom of Lithuania and later Grand Duchy of Lithuania.

 After the Partitions of the Polish–Lithuanian Commonwealth in the late 18th century it was annexed by the Russian Empire which established the Vilna Governorate there.
 As a result of World War I, it was seized by Germany and given to the civilian administration of the Ober-Ost.
 With the German defeat in World War I and the outbreak of hostilities between various factions of the Russian Civil War, the area was disputed by the newly established Lithuanian, Polish and Belarusian states.

-Poles based their claims on demographic grounds and pointed to the will of the inhabitants.
-Lithuanians used geographical and historical arguments and underlined the role Vilnius played as the capital of the Grand Duchy of Lithuania.
-According to Lithuanian national activists, Poles and Belarusians of the region were "Slavicized Lithuanians".
+The Poles based their claims on demographic grounds and pointed to the will of the inhabitants.
+The Lithuanians used geographical and historical arguments and underlined the role Vilnius had played as the capital of the Grand Duchy of Lithuania.
+According to Lithuanian national activists, the Poles and Belarusians in the region were "Slavicized Lithuanians".
 Their view is confirmed by both Polish and Lithuanian research.

-The Vilnius Conference of September 1917, organized by Lithuanian activists under German auspices, elected a council of Lithuania, and an Act of Independence of Lithuania proclaimed an independent Lithuanian state with its capital in Vilnius.
+The Vilnius Conference of September 1917, organized by Lithuanian activists under German auspices, elected a council of Lithuania, and an Act of Independence of Lithuania proclaimed an independent Lithuanian state, with its capital in Vilnius.
 The Lithuanian government, however, failed to recruit soldiers among the Vilnius area inhabitants and was unable to organize the defence of the region against the Bolsheviks.
 During November and December 1918, local Polish self-defence formations were created in Vilnius and many surrounding localities.
 They were formally included into the Polish Army by the end of the year.
 The Lithuanian Taryba left Vilnius together with the German garrison at the start of January 1919, when the first Polish-Soviet military clashes occurred east of the city.

-After the outbreak of the Polish–Soviet War, during the summer offensive of the Red Army, the region got under Soviet control as the part of planned Lithuanian–Belorussian Soviet Socialist Republic (Litbel).
-Following Lithuanian–Soviet War, Bolshevik Russia signed the Soviet–Lithuanian Peace Treaty with Lithuania on 12 July 1920.
-According to it, all area disputed between Poland and Lithuania, at the time controlled by the Bolsheviks, was to be transferred to Lithuania.
-However, the actual control over the area remained in the Bolsheviks' hands.
-After the Battle of Warsaw of 1920 it became clear that the advancing Polish Army would soon recapture the area.
+After the outbreak of the Polish–Soviet War, during the summer offensive of the Red Army, the region came under Soviet control as the part of planned Lithuanian–Belorussian Soviet Socialist Republic (Litbel).
+Following the Lithuanian–Soviet War, Bolshevik Russia signed the Soviet–Lithuanian Peace Treaty with Lithuania on 12 July 1920, according to which, all areas disputed between Poland and Lithuania, at the time controlled by the Bolsheviks, were to be transferred to Lithuania.
+However, the area remained in the Bolsheviks' hands.
+After the Battle of Warsaw in 1920 it became clear that the advancing Polish Army would soon recapture the area.
 Seeing that they could not secure it, the Bolshevik authorities started to transfer the area to Lithuanian sovereignty.
-The advancing Polish Army managed to retake much of the disputed area before the Lithuanians arrived, while the most important part of it with the city of Vilnius was secured by Lithuania.
+The advancing Polish Army managed to retake much of the disputed area before the Lithuanians arrived, though the most important part—the city of Vilnius—was secured by Lithuania.

 Due to Polish-Lithuanian tensions, the allied powers withheld diplomatic recognition of Lithuania until 1922.